rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_2.md

-# Evolution of the British Rainfall Organization's Daily Rainfall Form - Part 2
+# Evolution of the British Rainfall Organization's Daily Rainfall Form

 * [Overview](Daily_Rainfall_Form_Evolution.md)
 * [Part 1](Daily_Rainfall_Form_Evolution_part_1.md) covers the period up to 1923, when the daily rainfall form changed from single-sided to double-sided